 - Cheekpiece with shadowline

-- Ebony rore-end tip
+- Ebony fore-end tip

-- 1-inch black recoil pad
+- 1″ black recoil pad

 Sights